DanDanCool/config/README.md

 Completion: will probably not work with snippets, only gets completion items from lsp.
 This is a cut down version of the plugin.

 Treesitter: this only provides highlighting functionality, everything else was cut.
 In addition, this does not support the 'is?' predicate

+There are probably a dozen license incompabilities... oh well